systemcarl/weblog/articles/devlogs/blank/content-template.md

     and guides) out there.
 But that doesn't really capture my mission to create an identity and brand that
     other people in the community can relate to and follow.
-These journal entries, for example, are not just meant to be a technical
+My journal entries, like this one you're reading, are not just meant to be a technical
-    resource, but also inspire and motivate others to pursue their own ambitions.
+    resource, but also to inspire and motivate others to pursue their own ambitions.

 And while I'm not asking anyone to buy into anything (besides maybe a like or